Skip to main content

 FBAN decorative banner: photos depicting FBAN position.
 FBAN Position Description: The Fire Behavior Analyst (FBAN) is responsible for collecting weather data, developing strategic and tactical fire behavior information, predicting fire growth, and interpreting fire characteristics for use by incident overhead.

-The Fire Behavior Analyst (FBAN) is responsible for collecting weather data, developing strategic and tactical fire behavior information, predicting fire growth, and interpreting fire characteristics for use by incident overhead.
-The FBAN may provide leadership for Incident Meteorologists (IMET), other assigned FBANs, and Long Term Analysts (LTANs).
+The Fire Behavior Analyst (FBAN) is responsible for collecting weather, fuels, and other relevant localized data to develop strategic and tactical fire behavior information, predict fire growth, and interpret fire characteristics for use by incident personnel.
+The FBAN performs on wildland fire incidents and may also be asked to provide analysis and products for prescribed fire projects.
+The FBAN may provide leadership for Incident Meteorologists (IMETs), other assigned FBANs, Fire Effects Monitors (FEMOs), Air Resource Advisors (ARAs), and Remote Automated Weather Station (RAWS) Technicians.
 The FBAN reports to the Situation Unit Leader (SITL) or Planning Section Chief (PSC) and works in the Planning functional area.

 USWDS Paragraphs